Vichy France: Fall of France and establishment of the Vichy government

 Prime Minister Reynaud favoured continuing the war but was soon outvoted by those who advocated an armistice.
 Facing an untenable situation, Reynaud resigned and, on his recommendation, President Albert Lebrun appointed the 84-year-old Pétain as the new prime minister on 16 June 1940.
 The armistice with Germany was signed on 22 June 1940.
 A separate French agreement was reached with Italy, which had entered the war against France on 10 June, well after the outcome of the battle had been decided.

 Adolf Hitler had a number of reasons for agreeing to an armistice.
 He wanted to ensure that France did not continue to fight from North Africa and that the French Navy was taken out of the war.
-In addition, leaving a French government in place would relieve Germany of the considerable burden of administering French territory, particularly as Hitler turned his attention toward Britain, which did not surrender and fought on against Germany.
+In addition, leaving a French government in place would relieve Germany of the considerable burden of administering French territory, particularly as Hitler turned his attention toward Britain, which had retreated from France but fought on against Germany.
 Finally, as Germany lacked a navy sufficient to occupy France's overseas territories, Hitler's only practical recourse to deny the British the use of those territories was to maintain France's status as a de jure independent and neutral nation and to send a message to Britain that it was alone, with France appearing to switch sides and the United States remaining neutral.
 However, German espionage against France after its defeat intensified greatly, particularly in southern France.

+In order to maintain the appearance of an "autonomous" government, Laval decided to establish the administrative headquarters of the collaborationist government in a large city in unoccupied France, but this was not possible due to security issues and German pressure, so that over the months it was tacitly decided that Vichy was the seat of government in practice, although it was never officially declared the "capital".
+Vichy is one of the 4 sub-prefectures of the department of Allier, located in the centre of France, north of the Auvergne region in the heart of the former "province of Bourbonnais", birthplace of the Bourbons, and 55 km from Clermont-Ferrand, the capital of the region.
+It was already then a small tourist town, whose thermal springs were much visited, and with a large number of hotels and summer houses, as well as telephone and telegraph lines that easily connected it to the rest of France.
+For these reasons, in the summer of 1940 Laval chose Vichy as the temporary seat of the new government, since Bordeaux was a port on the Atlantic coast that would be subject to the direct administration of the Wehrmacht, while Lyon (the other major city in the free zone) was a traditional seat of the French socialists and potentially hostile to the new government; the large hotels of Vichy were requisitioned to house administrative entities of the new regime.